 Our water supplies are subject to contamination, including contamination from the development of naturally-occurring compounds, chemicals in groundwater systems, pollution resulting from fabricated sources, such as 1,2,3-Trichloropropane (TCP) and PFAS, seawater intrusion, and possible third-party attacks, including physical attacks, terrorist attacks, and cyber-attacks.
 If our water supply is contaminated, we may have to interrupt the use of that water supply until we are able to substitute the flow of water from an uncontaminated water source.
 In addition, we may incur significant costs in order to treat the contaminated source through expansion of our current treatment facilities, or development of new treatment methods.
-If we are unable to substitute water supply from an uncontaminated water source, or if we are unable to adequately treat the contaminated water source or an underground water system could be significant and may not be recoverable in rates.
+If we are unable to substitute water supply from an uncontaminated water source, or if we are unable to adequately treat the contaminated water source in a cost-effective manner, there may be an adverse effect on our revenues, operating results, and financial condition.
+The costs we incur to decontaminate a water source or an underground water system could be significant and may not be recoverable in rates.
 We could also be held liable for consequences arising out of human exposure to hazardous substances in our water supplies or other environmental damage.
 For example, private plaintiffs have the right to bring personal injury or other toxic tort claims arising from the presence of hazardous substances in our drinking water supplies.
 Our insurance policies may not be sufficient to cover the costs of these claims.